Bukit Timah Monkey Man

-The Bukit Timah Monkey Man, commonly abbreviated as BTM or BTMM, is a legendary creature said to inhabit Singapore, chiefly in the forested Bukit Timah region.
+The Bukit Timah Monkey Man, commonly abbreviated as BTM or BTMM, is a cryptid said to inhabit Singapore, chiefly in the forested Bukit Timah region.
 The creature is often cited as a forest-dwelling hominid or primate, and is also accounted for as being immortal; however, its exact identity remains unknown, and its existence disputed.
 Documentation of the BTM is sparse and scattered; the creature is largely considered a product of local folklore.

 Alleged sightings of the animal are rare.
 Records mainly come from Malay folklore, accounts from Japanese soldiers in World War II, and occasional unconfirmed reports from local residents.
 The first claimed sighting is said to have occurred in about 1805; the most recent was in 2020.

 The BTM is said to be hominid-like, greyish in colour, and about 1.75 m in height, with a bipedal gait.
 All sightings have been centred upon the Bukit Timah region.